-- 5.1.
+- 4.1.
+Travel plan evaluation is the process of assessing the success, impact and effectiveness of interventions.
+For example, "Is what we are doing working?"
+"Is it having the effect we expected?". - 4.2.
 Travel plans should be treated as a 'live' document.
 They should be updated every two years and re-evaluated against the success of the amendments they suggest after implementation.
-It is important they are adapted if a particular intervention is unsuccessful to ensure spending on transport improvements is efficient and effective. - 5.2.
+It is important they are adapted if a particular intervention is unsuccessful to ensure spending on transport improvements is efficient and effective. - 4.3.
 Engagement with local authorities should be treated as a basis for meaningful dialogue in developing a realistic, viable and acceptable travel plan.
-Travel plan evaluation tools should also be used to assess a Board's travel plan.
+Travel plan evaluation tools should also be used to assess NHS board's travel plan.
 However, the Workplace Travel Plan Evaluation Tool was archived in 2008 and there is currently no available alternative.
 Transport for London (TfL) has developed a similar tool called iTrace.
 It is designed for use by London boroughs, although it may be useful in some cases within NHSScotland.
-The Active Mode Appraisal Toolkit can be useful for assessing the overall benefits and costs of proposed walking and cycling interventions. - 5.3.
+The Active Mode Appraisal Toolkit can be useful for assessing the overall benefits and costs of proposed walking and cycling interventions. - 4.4.
 The Network Planning Tool (NPT) for Scotland is a web application for strategic cycle network planning.
 The intended audience is local authorities undertaking cycle network planning to support evidence-based and transparent investment, scheme location and design decisions.
 However, it is also useful for those developing travel plans as it gives an overview of the cycle 'friendliness' of an area, topography and the movement patterns of those travelling by cycle for various purposes.
 It can also be adjusted to reflect route choices cyclists likely to make (such as direct/ busy or indirect/ quiet).
-Boards may find it useful to refer to the NPT for Scotland when assessing possible improvements that could be made to cycling infrastructure proximal to sites.
-The tool can be accessed on the NPT website.
+NHS boards may find it useful to refer to the NPT for Scotland when assessing possible improvements that could be made to cycling infrastructure proximal to sites.
+The tool can be accessed via the NPT Scotland website.